Assembling Terrania Cycle Glossary

 Allmerge: commercially available, fully immersive mixed reality.

-AIsurrection: a twenty-first-century revolt of AIs against subordination to humans and against the human uses of AI to oppress other humans.
+AIsurrection: a twenty-first-century revolt of AIs (the "Salamander Syndicate") against subordination to humans and against the human uses of AI to oppress other humans.

 Autotemp garments: clothing that automatically adjusts its temperature to keep the wearer comfortable.
 Developed to deal with temperature fluctuations caused by climate chaos.